fcat97/SIUN/README.md

 2. For deblurring all images in a folder:<br>
 **python deblur.py --apply --dir-path='</testpath/testDir>'**<br>
 Add '--result-dir=</output_path>' to specify output path.
 If it is not specified, the default path is './output'.<br>
+Note: source must be inside a path.
+TestImage having the same deblur.py directory won't work.
+So put test image inside a folder, for example `./input/`.

 3. For testing the model:<br>
 **python deblur.py --test**<br>